naugtur/node-examples/preparation.md

 ```

-## Homework to get you ready to participate
+## Check if you're ready to participate
+### First time ever:

-If you have noever run any node app on your machine, it's worth trying it first.
+If you have never run any node app on your machine, it's worth trying it first.

-### Prepare:
 ```
 mkdir homework
 cd homework
 npm init -y
 echo 'console.log("works")' > app.js
-npm install express
 ```

 Now check if you can run the app